-I am often asked what I mean when I use the term 'cinematic design' in reference to my work or in lectures about visual storytelling and/or cinematography.
-This term is one I started using when developing the filming plan for Finding Nemo out of a desire to describe the overarching visual story design of a film.
+This is a common question people ask when I refer to cinematic design in speaking about my work or in lectures about visual storytelling, cinematography, or previsualization.
+This term is one I first turned to when developing the filming plan for Finding Nemo to describe the overarching visual story design of a film.
+And I think it nicely sums up what previsualization can help filmmakers define as they shape the vision of their projects.

 In listening to a successful piece of music, we are usually unconscious of each individual voice or sound component, because the interplay and tuning of their contributions is what is so powerful and moving.
 A composer carefully develops and structures themes, determines the arrangement of instruments to play them, and conducts a group of musicians to shape the tempo, volume, and intensity as appropriate for the performance, for the desired mood, emotion, and creative expression.
 This is not so different from the phases we take a film through—development (composing), preproduction (arranging), and conducting a performance (production).
 In music, we never imagine the elements of an orchestra working discretely or sequentially—of course musicians practice their craft individually and sections practice their parts, but an orchestra and its conductor remain focused on the whole from the perspective of the final execution, making it the best it can be.